Finite Verification of Infinite Families of Diagram Equations: Proofs

-Removing phase variables is trickier than removing !-boxes, because we know by theorem \ref{thmboth} that to do so in a manner compatible with !-box removal we need to know the largest number of !-box instances we are going to instantiate for each !-box.
+Removing phase variables is trickier than removing !-boxes, because we know by theorem \ref{thmboth} that to do so in a manner compatible with !-box removal we first need to know the largest number of !-box instances we are going to need.
 Since we have already constructed the $\set{\bbE_\kappa}_{\kappa \in K}$ we can find the equation that resulted from every !-box $\delta_k$ being instantiated at its largest amount, $N_k$, and use that equation.

 \begin{definition} We use $\bbE'$ to denote the !-box free equation that is the result of instantiating each !-box $\delta_k$ at its largest required amount $N_k$ \end{definition}